-EarthLabs presently includes eight modules.
+EarthLabs presently includes nine modules.
 The sequence of labs in each module represent active learning experiences that are meant to be a part of integrated instructional units.

 The cryosphere, which includes all of Earth's snow and ice, is highly variable on time scales ranging from days to hundreds of thousands of years.
 Changes in the cryosphere influence environmental conditions like air temperature, sea level, ocean currents, storm patterns, and ultimately Earth's climate.
 What can the cryosphere teach us about past, present, and future changes in Earth's climate?.